stanbaek/ece487A/docs/Labs/Installation.md

 ```
 <br>

 - Go to Teams > General > Files > Class Materials.
 Download the `PycharmProjects_XXXX` folder and copy everything into the `PycharmProject` folder in your home directory.
-Do not copy the `PycharmProjects_XXXX` folder itself into the `PycharmProject` folder.
-The figure below shows an example of a local `PycharmProject` folder on your computer.
+Do not copy the `PycharmProjects_XXXX` folder itself into the `PycharmProjects` folder.
+The figure below shows an example of a local `PycharmProjects` folder on your computer.

 ```{image} ./figures/PycharmProjectsFolder.png